HathorNetwork/hathor-wallet/QA.md

     1. Click on the 'QR Code', and copy the address to validate it really copied.
     1. Read the QRCode and validate it's the same as the written text.
     1. Download the QRCode and execute the same validation.
-    1. Send another transaction to you address but with timelock.
+    1. Send another transaction to your address but with timelock.
     1. Validate that your balance is updated but the new tokens are locked.

 1. **Lock/Unlock**